MicrosoftDocs/azure-devops-docs/docs/work/reference/error/tf237002-cannot-open-document-excel-not-installed.md

 ---
-title: TF237002-Cannot open the document because Microsoft Excel 2007 or later, or one of its components is not installed  | Team Services & TFS
+title: TF237002-Cannot open the document because Microsoft Excel 2007 or later, or one of its components is not installed  | VSTS & TFS
 description: Appears when a Team Foundation add-in has been disabled in an Office client. ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit